Supported and Unsupported Operations for Autotask Synchronization

 If automatic sync fails, users should perform a manual sync before performing additional operations on the Subscription.
 When an operation fails to be automatically synced to Autotask, it will not prevent follow-up operations from happening.
 Why ...

-Follow these steps to establish a connection between CloudCockpit and your Autotask instance.
+Connect CloudCockpit to Your Autotask Instance (Step-by-Step) Follow these steps to establish a connection between CloudCockpit and your Autotask instance.
 This integration is only available for CSPs and Resellers.
-Review Related Documentation Before initiating the connection to your Autotask instance, ...
+Review Related Documentation Before ...

 • Map CloudCockpit Offers to Autotask